lowerbarriers/finished-starter/readme.md

 time.

-See `/scripts/images.sh` for instructions and commands to optimize JPEG and PNG files, as well as the script's core purpose of generating webp versions of image assets.
+See `/scripts/images.sh` for instructions and commands to optimize JPEG and PNG files, as well as the script's core purpose of generating avif/webp versions of image assets.
 The webp version will be the original filename with '.webp' appended -- and the image component uses this pattern to figure out whether a webp version exists in order to include it.

 When including images in content, overwhelmingly prefer the liquid include `_includes/atoms/image.html`: